jeremylynch83/drjeremylynch/_combined_master.md

 ---

 ## Key takeaways
-- A sudden, worst-ever headache needs urgent medical assessment.
+* A sudden, **worst-ever** headache needs urgent medical assessment.
-- Other warning signs include neck stiffness, vomiting, fainting, seizures and sudden weakness or speech problems.
+* Other warning signs include **neck** stiffness, vomiting, fainting, seizures and sudden weakness or speech problems.
-- Most unruptured aneurysms are silent, but large ones can cause pain behind the eye or double vision.
+* Most unruptured aneurysms are **silent**, but large ones can cause pain behind the eye or double vision.